 If you want to jump right into captioning, Maestra has you covered.
 Upload your video in any file type and Maestra will quickly generate timestamped captions synced to the audio.
 As with transcription, you are free to revise and fine-tune to make sure everything looks smooth and seamless.
 Once you have a final product you’re happy with, you can export your video and captions as a combined .mp4 file or just the captions themselves as a dedicated .srt, .vtt, .cap, .stl, or .scc file.

 If your video is especially large, and you don’t want to have to worry about downloading or exporting bulky files, Maestra also gives you the option to share your projects straight from their website.

 - Work As a Team

 Lastly, Maestra understands that many people work on videos in teams.
 That is why we are proud to offer a virtual workspace that allows teams to talk amongst themselves, work out pressing concerns, and just get creative!

 Captioning can make a huge difference for viewer engagement with your content by tapping into demographics otherwise inaccessible.
-Maestra is the most powerful tool on the market for maximizing the potential of your videos and helping you spread your voice across the globe.
+Maestra is the most powerful tool on the market for maximizing the potential of your videos by transcribing them and helping you spread your voice across the globe.

 If you’re ready to see for yourself, you can start by clicking here.
 Getting your free trial will take just a few minutes and will grant you access to all Maestra features, including 15 minutes of free footage to use as you please!